remotes::install_github('sagesteppe/safeHavens')

 pbs.p

-Perhaps the simplest method which is offered in
+Perhaps the simplest method offered in safeHavens is

 eas <- EqualAreaSample(x_buff, planar_proj = planar_proj)